 Interested in touring our 80,000-square-foot educational learning space?
 Our Admissions Team would love to show you around!
 Contact us to schedule an in-person tour.

 Experience our flexible learning spaces, talk to teachers, participate in activities and see for yourself why gifted children thrive here.
+Open Houses are great fo the whole family to

 This “Q & A Session” event is perfect for parents and guardians to learn more about Menlo Park Academy.
 Information Nights are deeper dives on all things Menlo, including what it means to be gifted, and key indicators of gifted children.